 13. Shippable

-Overview: Shippable, now part of JFrog, offers a container-native CI/CD platform optimized for Docker and Kubernetes environments.
+Shippable, now part of JFrog, offers a container-native CI/CD platform optimized for Docker and Kubernetes environments.
+Shippable excels in scaling containerized applications and microservices, making it perfect for complex cloud-native deployments.

 Key Features: